JustinTimperio/fibheap/README.md

 - `NewFibHeap[t any]() *FibHeap[t]`: Creates and initializes a new Fibonacci Heap.
 - `Num() uint`: Returns the total number of values in the heap.
-- `Insert(tag t, key float64) error`: Inserts a new value with the given tag and key into the heap.
+- `Insert(data t, priority float64) error`: Inserts a new value with the given data and priority into the heap.
-- `Minimum() (tag t, f float64)`: Returns the current minimum tag and key in the heap.
+- `Minimum() (data t, f float64)`: Returns the current minimum data and priority in the heap.
-- `ExtractMin() (tag t, f float64)`: Returns the current minimum tag and key in the heap and then extracts them from the heap.
+- `ExtractMin() (data t, f float64)`: Returns the current minimum data and priority in the heap and then extracts them from the heap.
 - `Union(anotherHeap *FibHeap[t]) error`: Merges the input heap into the target heap.
-- `DecreaseKey(tag t, key float64) error`: Decreases the key of the value with the given tag in the heap.
+- `DecreaseKey(data t, priority float64) error`: Decreases the priority of the value with the given data in the heap.
-- `IncreaseKey(tag t, key float64) error`: Increases the key of the value with the given tag in the heap.
+- `IncreaseKey(data t, priority float64) error`: Increases the priority of the value with the given data in the heap.
-- `Delete(tag t) error`: Removes the value with the given tag from the heap.
+- `Delete(data t) error`: Removes the value with the given data from the heap.
-- `GetTag(tag t) (key float64)`: Returns the key of the value with the given tag in the heap.
+- `GetPriority(data t) (priority float64)`: Returns the priority of the value with the given data in the heap.
-- `ExtractTag(tag t) (key float64)`: Returns the key of the value with the given tag in the heap and then extracts it from the heap.
+- `ExtractPriority(data t) (priority float64)`: Returns the priority of the value with the given data in the heap and then extracts it from the heap.
-- `ExtractValue(tag t) (t, float64)`: Returns the tag and key of the value with the given tag in the heap and then extracts it from the heap.
+- `ExtractValue(data t) (t, float64)`: Returns the data and priority of the value with the given data in the heap and then extracts it from the heap.
 - `Stats() string`: Returns some basic debug information about the heap.